Curtis’ Little Giant Bitters “The King of Tonics”

 Curtis’ Pharmacy advertisement – 1874 Bridgeport, Connecticut City Directory

 By 1867, Lewis F. Curtis has regular yearly listings in the Bridgeport City Directory as a druggist though a later advertisement from 1906 says he started his drug business in 1864.
 The ad says “Our Prescription Books Date Back to 1864!”
 They sold drugs, medicines, chemicals, patent medicines and other drug store items.

 His drug store was located at the corner of Main and Elm Streets.
 He also had a business named Curtis & Peck and they sold shoes.
 Later he would have additional addresses in close proximity where I assume he manufactured his drugs.
 From 1874 to 1883 he was partnered with George M. Teeple and they called their business Curtis & Teeple.
 In 1884, D. S. Lacey was his partner.
-By 1888, Lacey is gone and he partners with James E. Hair in business and their concern is called Curtis & Hair.
-That name appears on the trade cards above and they were still addressed at the corner of Main and Elm Streets.

 In 1889, James Hair is gone and Lewis Curtis practices as the sole proprietor pretty much until his death in 1912.
 He died at New Milford, Conn., from a chronic trouble which confined him to his home.
 His business was then managed by his son, Frederick Baldwin Curtis.